jkubala/FluidHTN-FPS-Demo/README.md

 - **Shooting / weapons** — weapon firing with configurable parameters
 - **Health / damage** — player health management and damage reception

-### Cover Point Generator
+### Tactical Cover Point Generator

-A custom editor tool that **bakes cover positions at edit time**.
-Cover points are stamped into the scene as precomputed data, so enemy agents can query valid positions cheaply at runtime without any per-frame spatial analysis.
-The baked points are what enemy AI uses when deciding where to seek cover relative to the player.
+A custom editor tool that **bakes tactical cover positions at edit time**.
+The generator detects low cover positions, low corners, and high corners by scanning geometry with raycasts, then validates each candidate for ground level, cover continuity, and firing clearance.
+Cover points are stamped into scene-specific data assets so enemy agents can query valid positions cheaply at runtime without any per-frame spatial analysis.

 ### AI Sensor